codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Indenting---Tab-3422.md

-This is very important, so please read it carefully.

-## Indenting your code
 In some languages like Python, indentation is *required*.
 If you don't indent you code properly, it will not run.

-In Javascript, your code will run fine without indentation but it will look messy if you don't.
+In JavaScript, your code will run fine without indentation but it will look messy if you don't.

 See how this is less readable?